jbannick/hellokata-java/src/log4j2/hellolog4j2mod/README.md

 This modularized app uses the Log4J2 library for event logging.

-That library is itself modularized library, and consists of two JAR files.
+That library is itself a fully modularized library, consisting of two JAR files.

 To build and run this app: